 Emergency Team Role Name Contact Information

 First-Aid Coordinator

 First-Aid Coordinator Alternate

 Facility and Materials Coordinator

 Facility and Materials Coordinator Alternate

 Student-Parent Reunion Coordinator

 Student-Parent Reunion Coordinator Alternate

-List Other Staff Who Have F irst-Aid Training
+List Other Staff Who Have First-Aid Training

 Emergency Team Role Name Contact Information

 First-Aid Assistant

 First-Aid Assistant

 First-Aid Assistant

-Location of First Aid Kits:

-Location of Automated External Defibrillators (AED):

-Location of Oxygen (if applicable):

-Concurrence by Outside Resources - Optional But Recommended

-We have examined this plan and are aware of the requirements.

-Date Organization Signature Date Plan Received Copy Number

-NOTE: This table can have as many lines as needed to accommodate the agencies reviewing and concurring.
-You should get concurrence from all outside agencies that will play a role in plan implementation, especially those that you are depending on to provide resources (shelter space or transportation).
-Ideally, they will be involved in the planning process.
-You need one original of this page.
-Copies of the page can be placed in the distribution copies of the plans.

-Record of Changes and Review

-Date of Change Summary of Change Signature of Person Making Change Date Change Distributed

-Signature of Responsible Party

-I have reviewed this plan and the procedures outlined in it.
-These procedures will be followed in case there is an emergency affecting the facility.

-Signature of Program Director
+Location of First Aid Kits: Location of Automated External Defib orillators (AED): Location of Oxygen (if applicable): Concui rence by Outside Reso ources - Optio nal But Recomn iended We have examined this plan and are a ware of the requi rements.
+Date Organization Sig nature Date Plan Received Copy Number implements or transporthis pa ng.
+You should get concurre ntation, especially those that cortation).
+Ideally, they will be uge.
+Copies of the page can be of Changes and Revie you are depending in the placed in the description of the description. ng on to provide resc planning process.
+Y ources (shel You need on ter space Date of Change Summary of Ch ange Signature of Pe Making Char ate Change Distributed I have re re of Responsible Party viewed this plan and the proce is an emergency affecting the edures outlined in n it.
+These procedur es will be fo ollowed in Signatur re of Program Director Date